-Applied to CSP research, fine grained conversation analytic work grounded in ethnomethodology centralizes culture via its focus on talk-in-interaction and conversational accounts as means of studying/capturing cultural identities and the nuanced effects and implications for people’s lives.
+Applied further to CSP research, fine grained conversation analytic work grounded in ethnomethodology thus centralizes culture via its focus on talk-in-interaction and conversational accounts as means of studying/capturing cultural identities and the nuanced effects and implications for people’s lives.
 CSP work focusing on conversational accounts in this manner would include those between researcher and participant, consultant and athlete, athletes and teammates, coaches and athletes and consultants and coaches.
 Such a focus for study and analysis opens up additional understandings of cultural identities as products of social and cultural interaction, via attending to the taken for granted and nuanced ways in which people are situated in conversations with themselves, and others, as they work up their self-identities using particular words, categories and phrases, in virtually any cultural context.
 Since words and phrases have multiple meanings and effects -- even within the same context and within and between and cultures--this nuanced form of analysis further highlights who and what may be marginalized and who and what may be privileged, in sport psychology contexts.
 Data sources less common in sport psychology such as forms of media (e.g., television, newspapers, blogs), video interactions between people, and transcribed verbatim interviews that include reflexive consideration of interviewer talk, will also contribute toward understanding cultural identities and psychological phenomena as socio-cultural constructions within sport contexts.

 In addition to discursive psychological investigations adhering to a fine grained analytic approach to action oriented talk, some discursive psychology investigations are concerned with broader discourses, power and subjectivity and grounded in post-structuralism and the work of Foucault (Willing, 2000).
 Within sport and exercise psychology, enthnomethodological and post-structuralist analyses have been placed into dialogue, rather than opposition, to benefit interests of discursive psychology researchers (McGannon & Mauws, 2002; McGannon & Spence, 2010).
 This critical approach to discourse analysis draws attention to both discursive practices (e.g., how discourse is used to perform specific functions and the resulting effects) and broader discursive resources (e.g., how texts and/or talk are informed by wider cultural practices and norms).
 Such work aligns with Garfinkel’s (1967) ethnomethodological principle of attending to taken for granted talk and understandings about psychological concepts (e.g., self-identity, attributes, emotions) and a Foucauldian post-structuralist approach, whereby discursive psychology is also “concerned with the discourses, the subject positions those discourses confer, and the subsequent use of discursive resources” (McGannon & Mauws, 2000, p.
 159).
 Discourses –be they personal, social or cultural—offer competing and (potentially) contradictory ways of giving meaning to the world and how we view ourselves.
 Known as subject positions for individuals to take up, these positions further offer conditions of possibility for constituting subjectivity (identities, understandings of the world) and vary in terms of the power and agency they afford people (Davies, & Harré, 1990; McGannon & Spence, 2010).